 Strong role models can serve as powerful sources of inspiration.
-At NEW LeadershipTM, students hear from women leaders with a variety of perspectives, roles and experiences.
-In addition to the political women who serve as speakers or panelists, each NEW LeadershipTM program invites three women leaders to stay for the entire six-day program to serve as Faculty in Residence (FIRs).
-The participation of these political women, living on campus and interacting with the participants throughout the program, is critical to the success of NEW LeadershipTM.
+At NEW Leadership[®], students hear from women leaders with a variety of perspectives, roles and experiences.
+In addition to the political women who serve as speakers or panelists, each NEW Leadership[®] program invites three women leaders to stay for the entire six-day program to serve as Faculty in Residence (FIRs).
+The participation of these political women, living on campus and interacting with the participants throughout the program, is critical to the success of NEW Leadership[®].
 The FIRs serve as mentors and role models.
 Through their own experiences, these women illustrate some of the challenges and experiences that women leaders face in both their public and private lives.
 They provide insight into different styles of leadership and help the students overcome cynicism about politicians and government.

-Building Diverse and Inclusive Leaders
+Promoting Responsible Leadership by Building Diverse and Inclusive Leaders

-As we are seeing the country become more diverse, it is essential for future leaders to receive an education in environments that reflect the populations they will be serving.
-Nevertheless, on most college campuses and neighborhoods, students often spend their time with people who look and think like them.
-We believe that in order to prepare a generation of leaders for the 21st century, it is essential to be inclusive and help students learn about and develop language around their own identities and those of their peers.
+As we see the younger generations driving our nation toward more diversity, equity, and inclusivity, it is important for future leaders to reflect this diversity and be taught the tenets of responsible leadership.
+We believe that in order to prepare a generation of leaders for the 21st century, it is essential to be inclusive and help students learn about and develop language around their own identities and those of their peers and learn how to practice good allyship and build beloved community.

-During the summer institute, students interact with people who have different ideas, backgrounds, and life experiences.
-We strive to ensure that each NEW LeadershipTM program includes students, speakers and staff who exemplify a broad range of socioeconomic, ethnic, racial, educational backgrounds, academic majors, and ideological perspectives.
-Throughout the program, students engage the students in discussions about social justice and explore the impact of public policy on diverse populations.
-NEW LeadershipTM aims to provide students with a safe space where they can respectfully address issues of difference and discuss the challenges and opportunities associated with leadership in a diverse society.
+During the summer institute, students interact with people with different backgrounds, ideas, and life experiences.
+We strive to ensure that each NEW Leadership® program includes students, speakers, and staff who exemplify a broad range of socioeconomic, ethnic, racial, educational backgrounds, academic majors, and ideological perspectives.
+Throughout the program, students engage in discussions about social justice and explore the impact of public policy on diverse populations.
+NEW Leadership® aims to provide students with a safe space where they can respectfully address issues of difference and discuss the challenges and opportunities associated with leadership in a diverse society.